Hire Top Talent with MNR Solutions

 Dear [Manager’s Name],

 I am writing to formally notify you of my resignation from the position of [job title] with [company name].
-Per my notice period, my final day will be 2024.
+Per my notice period, my final day will be [date of last day].

 Following careful reflection, I have decided to step down from my role at [company name] to move forward in a direction that aligns more closely with my professional aspirations.